JetBrains/kotlin-web-site/docs/topics/wasm/wasm-debugging.md

 4. Click on the **Click me!** button to interact with the application.
 This action triggers the execution of the code, and the debugger pauses when the execution reaches a breakpoint.

-5. In the Debugging pane, use the debugging control buttons to inspect variables and code execution at the breakpoints:
+5. In the debugging pane, use the debugging control buttons to inspect variables and code execution at the breakpoints:
    * ![Step into](wasm-step-into.png){width=30}{type="joined"} Step into to investigate a function more deeply.
    * ![Step over](wasm-step-over.png){width=30}{type="joined"} Step over to execute the current line and pause on the next line.
    * ![Step out](wasm-step-out.png){width=30}{type="joined"} Step out to execute the code until it exits the current function.